Qarik-Group/concourse-tutorial/README.md

 The new concept above is `inputs:`.

-In order for a task to run a wrapper script, it must be given access to the wrapper script.
+In order for a task to run a task script, it must be given access to the task script.
 In order for a task to process data files, it must be given access to those data files.

 In Concourse these are `inputs` to a task.